Statues Also Die (1953)- still from film by Alain Resnais and Chris Marker

 The Moroccan-French artist Bouchra Khalili is working in a similar vein.
 Her film Foreign Office (2015) at Lisson Gallery until 18 March movingly presents two young Algerians questioning the history of African liberation movements.
 They sit expressionless, poring over a set of photographs of past heroes of colonial conflicts and articulate a narrative of loss.
 Where has all the idealism in the early days gone?
 How do we decipher the “truth” of our shared history?
 How do we build on the struggles of our predecessors?
 The format is simple and the issues she raises are poignant and engaging but the film is compromised as it is neither a visually arresting artwork or a detailed analytical documentary.
 The lessons of Resnais and Marker seem doomed to fall into neglect.

-However this exhibition is worth a visit for Khalili’s original take on telling migrant tales in her multiscreen installation The Mapping Journey Project (2008–11) which allow migrants to recount their journey from their homeland to Europe while tracing it in thick marker pen on a map.
-The circuitous route so many of them take contrasts with the military mapping trope of the sweeping arcs of arrows as popularised in the Dad’s Army opening titles (see below).
+However this exhibition is worth a visit for Khalili’s original take on telling migrant tales in her multiscreen installation The Mapping Journey Project (2008–11).
+She offers migrants the chance to recount their journey from their homeland to Europe while tracing it in thick marker pen on a map.
+The circuitous route so many of them take contrasts with the military mapping trope of the sweeping arcs of arrows as popularised in the opening titles for the BBC sitcom Dad’s Army (see below).
 I expect UKIP has a similar graphic somewhere in their publications to illustrate their view on immigration.
 The reversals and dead ends of the real migrant paths is an apposite metaphor for the confusion and rootless anxiety many of them must feel.
 I was left wanting to know far more about their individual plights and wondering about the possible artistic justification for the exploitation of suffering.